Hairy-footed gerbil: Description

 The coloring of the paeba is similar to other Gerbillurus members.
 However, coloring varies with precise locality and population.
 The upper parts of the body are reddish-orange to a greyish-red, whereas other Gerbillurus members may be a bit darker.
 The underparts are always white and the tail is the same color as the upper body parts.

 Habitat

-The hairy-footed gerbil (Gerbillurus paeba) is a species of rodent found in southern Africa in Angola, Botswana, Mozambique, Namibia, South Africa, and Zimbabwe.
+The hairy-footed gerbil is a species of rodent found in southern Africa in Angola, Botswana, Mozambique, Namibia, South Africa, and Zimbabwe.
 Its natural habitats are dry savanna, temperate shrubland, hot deserts, sandy shores, and urban areas.
 It is a nocturnal species that lives in burrows with several entrances.
 It is also terrestrial, the entrances to its burrow hidden at the base of bushes and in clumps of grass.
 Gerbillus paebus feeds on the grass and bushes surrounding them, and they gnaw on the fallen and dried seed pods of thorn trees, and the seeds of the raisin bush.
 They also feed on insects.